yogee-bear/Bangladesh-Weather-Analysis/README.md

 # Bangladesh-Weather-Analysis
+Working project

-Working project, intends to create a dashboard of insights implicating climate change in Bangladesh and the wider South Asian region
+Intends to create a dashboard of insights implicating climate change in Bangladesh

+Uses Python (pandas), SQL, & Tableau